OfficeDev/TrainingContent/O3651/O3651-5 Getting started with Office 365 APIs/Lab.md

 Congratulations... at this point your app is configured with Azure AD and leverages OpenID Connect and OWIN to facilitate the authentication process!

 ## Exercise 2: Configure Web Application to use Azure AD and OWIN
 In this exercise you will take the ASP.NET MVC web application you created in the previous exercise and configure it to use Azure AD & OpenID Connect for user & app authentication.
 You will do this by utilizing the OWIN framework.
-Once authenticated, you can use the access token returned by Azure AD to access the Microsoft Graph API.
+Once authenticated, you can use the access token returned by Azure AD to access the Microsoft Graph.